Introduction

 quite caustic.

-Avoid pouring detergent powders or concentrated
+enzyme-enhanced detergents, avoid pouring detergent powders or

 Important: Rinse equipment